 We got the cheapest tiniest car they had for $40USD after all fees.
-We went to all 5 rent-a-car places in Tulum, and we found Payless and America Rental (Which is who we rented from) to be the cheapest.
-They all played games with the price and telling us that they had just rented the only economy car, so be patient if you plan to rent.
+We went to all five car rental places in Tulum and ended up just renting online here at Discover Cars.
+They ended up being the cheapest.
+They all played games with the price and told us they had just rented the only economy car, so be patient if you plan to rent.

 Our first stop was to the Coba ruins, about 45 minutes west of Tulum central.
 The site was some of the most interesting Mayan ruins I have seen to date.
 Coba is very spread out, we actually rented a trike with a driver for 100 pesos ($8USD) because Adam was still a gimp for this trip, and we were glad we did.